 Transparent communication is critical for maintaining your culture while employees are working remotely.
 Employees need to trust you, especially during a crisis when job security is likely one of their top concerns.

-In a survey of people who found remote work as a result of the pandemic, 48% of respondents agreed when asked whether transparency is key when it comes to feeling a strong sense of job security.
+In a survey of people who found remote work as a result of the pandemic, 48% of respondents said that transparency is key when it comes to feeling a strong sense of job security.

 Another 47% also said that they wanted to hear from CEOs, leadership, and others about how the company was being affected by current events and what was being done to protect it—including their position.

-However, 38% of responders said that their company needed to do more than they were to keep employees informed.
-This means that, despite the fact that nearly half of employees want their company to communicate clearly about the effect of the pandemic, more than one-third feel that their company can do better.
+However, 38% of responders said that their company needed to do more than it was doing to keep employees informed.
+Despite the fact that nearly half of employees want their company to communicate clearly about the effect of the pandemic, more than one-third feel that their company can do better.

 This is a good lesson for transparent communication and its impact on employee trust.